shashankmahajan99/ctf-writeups/first-bloods/cr3_CTF/misc/web-crypto/README.md

     hashcat --m 3200 -a 0 hashes.txt /opt/SecLists/Passwords/Leaked-Databases/rockyou.txt
 ```

-But after viewing the passwords hashcat was trying to brute force the bcrypt hash with it struck me these are not formatted correctly.
+But after viewing the passwords hashcat was trying to brute force the bcrypt hash with, it struck me these are not formatted correctly.

 ![initail hashcat run](images/initial_hashcat_run.png)